Subtyping patients with chronic disease using longitudinal BMI patterns

-Among the clusters with mostly diseased individuals, clusters 2 and 4 show worse physiological measurments.
-Cluster 2 has a mean HbA1c of 7.01\%, systolic BP 132.98 mmHg, diastolic BP 80.16 mmHg, and LDL 99.68 mg/dL.
+Among the clusters with mostly diseased individuals, clusters 2 and 4 show worse physiological measurements.
+Cluster 2 has a mean HbA1c of 7.01\%, systolic BP of 132.98 mmHg, diastolic BP of 80.16 mmHg, and LDL of 99.68 mg/dL.
 In these clusters the predominant diagnosed disease is obesity.
 Of the patients with obesity, 30\% of them are in cluster 2 and around 40\% are in cluster 4.
-Cluster 1 has a mixture of diseases among the members, however, the number of patients with hip fracture or osteoporosis are considerably less in it.
+Cluster 1 has a mixture of diseases among the members, however, the number of patients with hip fractures or osteoporosis is considerably less in it.
 Only 21.59\% of the patients with this condition are in this cluster.
 Cluster 3 is predominantly the patients with hip fracture or osteoporosis (70.6\% of the total population with this condition) and with Alzheimer’s or dementia (62.61\% of the total population with this condition).